 When you are handed a DSLR camera, how likely is it that you would take a picture using one of the variations of automatic mode?
+Do you want to master the shooting modes of your DSLR camera?
 Well if you don’t own one yourself, it’s predictable that you’d set it to auto—how should you know, right?

-To get the most out of your photos, you’ll need to master your DSLR camera’s four shooting modes: manual mode, aperture priority mode, shutter priority mode, and program mode.
+To get the most out of your photos, you’ll need to master your DSLR camera and its four shooting modes: manual mode, aperture priority mode, shutter priority mode, and program mode.
 You can find these on the dial on top of your camera, usually labeled as “M, A, S, P” on a Nikon or “M, Av, Tv, P” on a Canon.
 You’ll also find the different auto modes on this dial.

 Now before you dive into the manual shooting modes, you’ll need to have a good understanding of the exposure triangle first.

 This is called the exposure triangle for the reason that if you manipulate one element, at least one other should be changed as well.
 You must learn how to balance these three to achieve what is expected and to do that, you should familiarize yourself with each:

+The acronym ISO stands for “International Organization for Standardization.”
 This refers to how sensitive your camera is to light.
 The higher the value, the more sensitive; the lower the value, the less sensitive.
-This means that if you’re shooting at a dimly-lit environment, you would have to raise your ISO.
+This means that if you’re shooting in a dimly-lit environment, you would have to raise your ISO.

 This refers to the amount of light that enters your camera’s sensors.
 The aperture is measured by numerical f-stop (f/) values which are usually 1.4, 1.8, 2.0., 2.8, 3.6, 4, 5.6, 8, 11, 16 and 22.
 When you increase the value of the f-stop, the aperture or amount of light that enters the camera decreases.

 This refers to how long it takes for light to reach your camera’s sensors, also referred to as exposure time.
 The shutter speed is measured by fractions of a second, like 1/500.
 The higher this value is, the faster the exposure– in other words, the faster the camera clicks and takes the picture.
 With this, you can freeze subjects in motion like a car or a person running.